Algebraic elliptic cohomology and flops II: $SL$-cobordism: Convergence of the motivic Adams spectral sequence

-\begin{remark}\begin{enumerate} \item If the field $k$ has characteristic $0$, similar convergence property of the motivic Adams spectral sequence has been studied by Hu-Kriz-Ormsby in \cite{HKO}.
-The proof in the present paper has no restriction on the characteristic of the field. \item Theorem~\ref{thm:app} is false without any finiteness assumption.
-For an $E$-module $X$, we have $X^{\wedge}_{E}\cong X$ (see e.g., \cite[Remark~6.9]{DI}).
-Without condition \eqref{eqn:fin}, there are examples of non-zero $E$-modules whose slice completion is zero, one example being the \'etale cohomology spectrum $H^{\acute{e}t}\Z/l$. \item Examples of spectra having cell presentation of finite type and satisfying condition \eqref{eqn:fin} include $\MGL, \MSL$, etc. \end{enumerate} \end{remark}
+\begin{remark}\begin{enumerate} \item Mantovani \cite[Theorems 1.0.1, 1.0.3]{Mantovani} has proven similar comparison properties under a different connectivity hypotheses.
+In the special case of $E=H\Z/l$, $l\neq \Char k$, his results show the following: Suppose that $Y\in \SH(k)$ is connective, that is, there is an $n_0$ such that $\pi_n(Y)_*=0$ for $n<n_0$.
+Then $Y^\wedge_{H\Z/l}\cong Y^\wedge_{l,\eta}$. \item If the field $k$ has characteristic $0$, similar convergence properties of the motivic Adams spectral sequence have been studied by Hu-Kriz-Ormsby in \cite{HKO}.
+The proof in the present paper has no restriction on the characteristic of the field, except that we assume $l$ is different from the characteristic. \item Theorem~\ref{thm:app} is false without any finiteness assumption.
+For an $H\Z/l$-module $X$, we have $X^{\wedge}_{H\Z/l}\cong X$ (see e.g., \cite[Remark~6.9]{DI}).
+Without condition \eqref{eqn:fin}, there are examples of non-zero $H\Z/l$-modules whose slice completion is zero, one example being the \'etale cohomology spectrum $H^{\acute{e}t}\Z/l$. \item Both $\MGL$ and $\MSL$ have cell presentations of finite type and satisfy condition \eqref{eqn:fin}.
+Indeed, \cite[Proposition 3.31]{RSO} says that $\MGL$ has a cell presentations of finite type.
+The proof goes by noting that the cell decomposition of $\BGL_n$ discussed here in the proof of Theorem~\ref{thm:MGLMSLASS} gives the suspension spectrum $\Sigma^\infty_{\P^1}\MGL_n$ a cell presentation of finite type with cells of type $(2i,i)$, then applying \cite[Lemma 3.35]{RSO} shows that $\MGL$ has a cell presentation of finite type.
+Using the description of $\BSL_n$ as a $\G_m$-bundle over $\BGL_n$ shows as in the proof of Theorem~\ref{thm:MGLMSLASS} that $\Sigma^\infty_{\P^1}\MSL_n$ has a cell presentation of finite type with cells of type $(2i,i)$, $(2i-1,i)$, and then the same argument as above shows that $\MSL$ has a cell presentation of finite type.
+The condition \eqref{eqn:fin} for $\MGL$ and $\MSL$ follows from Theorem~\ref{thm:MGLMSLCohHom} and Theorem~\ref{Thm19.3}. \end{enumerate} \end{remark}